jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 Failure packet, the Intermediate-Result TLV is used instead.

-Upon completion of each EAP method in the tunnel, the server MUST send an Intermediate-Result TLV indicating the result.
+Upon completion of each EAP method in the tunnel, the server MUST send an Intermediate-Result TLV indicating the result of the inner EAP method.
 The peer MUST respond to the Intermediate-Result TLV indicating its result.
 If the result indicates success, the Intermediate-Result TLV MUST be accompanied by a Crypto-Binding TLV.
 The Crypto-Binding TLV is